Cream cheese shortage: Pandemic hitting bagel lovers right in the schmear - NewsBreak

 Cream cheese shortage: Pandemic hitting bagel lovers right in the schmear

-CHARLOTTE (FOX 46 CHARLOTTE) — The pandemic has taken its latest supply chain victim, and this one is hitting bagel lovers right where it hurts… in the schmear.
+CHARLOTTE (FOX 46 CHARLOTTE) — The pandemic has taken its lately supply chain victim, and this one is hitting bagel lovers right where it hurts… in the schmear.

 A cream cheese shortage has left bagel shops in New York scrambling.
-The effects can be felt all the way in the Charlotte/North Carolina region.
+The effects can be felt all the way in the Charlotte region.

 West End Bagels just opened their Indian Land location two months ago.
 Their other location is in New York, right in the heart of the cream cheese crisis.

 “I’ve heard of other bagel shop owners that have run into an issue.
-Not as much down here, but up in New York where we have another shop,” West End Bagels owner Chris Naughton said.
+Not as much down here, but up in New York where we have another shop,” said West End Bagels owner Chris Naughton.

-Thankfully, Naughton’s shelves are stocked with schmear, but that’s because he has planned ahead.

 “We have the holidays coming up which is generally our busiest time of year, so I just want to make sure we are prepared for that,” he said.